shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

-# Quality Guidelines for Apps based on plugin system in Shopware Store
+# Quality Guidelines for Apps based on Plugin System in Shopware Store

 > **Changelog**
 >> 11/07/22: [Added a list of all Blockers - Changes to the autom. coderview 1.st Oct.
 2022](https://docs.shopware.com/en/account-en/manufacturer-area/quality-guidelines-for-extensions-in-the-shopware-store-based-on-our-extension-system#sonarcube-rules-status-blocker)